 The two- to four-inch flower — which opens in the morning and closes at night — is typically daisy-like, with a single or double layer of radial petals.

 This prolific bloomer grows to between eight and 18 inches tall, with a 12-inch spread.
 While its appearance is lovely, its innards are toxic, so it’s not one to add to the salad mix.

 It is grown throughout the United States in Zones 3-10, and attracts bees and butterflies.

 How to Choose?

-A number of commercial varieties of African daisy are available from online resources.
+A number of commercial varieties of cape marigolds are available from online resources.

 Via Amazon, Underthesunseeds sells a lovely salmon variety.

 You might also like this white cultivar, which teases the eye with just the faintest hint of purple.
 It’s available from Seedville via Amazon.

 To add a number of colors to your garden, check out this rainbow seed mix from True Leaf Market.

 Blowin’ in the Wind

 The plants do well spaced nine to 12 inches apart, but will also tolerate a bit of crowding, and produce a breathtaking color mass.